coffeecocoa/coffeecocoa.github.io/_posts/2021-05-09-nintendo-switch-review-and-price.md

     </a>
 </p>

-The stereo speakers on the back of the Nintendo Switch get surprisingly loud.
+The stereo speakers on the back of the Nintendo Switch get surprisingly loud...

 ### Nintendo Switch Kickstand